Meegul/RainLED/README.md

 work in other locations, whilst dynamically sorting the 9 closest stations into their appropriate locations, given the right location.

-This program will log data to a logs.txt file, every 15 minutes.
+If 'log' is passed as an argument, this program will log data to a logs.txt file every 15 minutes.

 # You must use your own OpenWeatherMap API Key!